div28/tariff-impact-analyzer-pro/docs/PRD.md

 ## Solution Alignment

-This product is a rapid-impact, mobile-optimized, public web calculator focused exclusively on estimating and mitigating Trump's 2025 tariff cost scenarios for US importers.
+This product is a rapid-impact, mobile-optimized, public web calculator focused exclusively on estimating and mitigating 2025 tariff cost scenarios for US importers.
 It does not serve as a general trade calculator or supply chain platform; its purpose is to deliver clarity, urgency, and actionable guidance around this singular, timely policy change.

 ---